Life Insurance

 Not at all.

 One common concern people have is that the medical exam will uncover an unknown health issue.
-However, this is actually a good thing, as it gives you more knowledge about your body.
+However, if you do have an underlying issue, finding out about it enables you to look at ways to mitigate or treat it, potentially earlier rather than later.

 Another concern people have is that the medical exam could lead to higher Life Insurance premiums.
-Although in some cases this might be true, it also means that you’ll have more certainty at claim time.
+Although in some cases this might be true, it also means that your coverage will be tailored to your needs and therefore you’re more likely to have certainty at claim time.

 Can you fail a life insurance medical exam?

-What if you don’t feel well on the day of the exam?
+What if you don’t feel well on the day of the medical?

-Some insurance providers do offer life insurance policies without a medical exam and most insurance providers don’t ask for a medical examination unless you fall within certain criteria.
+Some insurance providers do offer life insurance policies without a medical exam, but this may potentially lead to a lot more exclusions which is not ideal at claims time.
+Additionally, most life insurance providers don’t ask for a medical examination unless you fall within certain criteria.

 You can learn more about partially underwritten life insurance in our article: Life Insurance Without a Medical Exam.